 Someone gains weight for the same reason they don’t make sales calls, for the same reason they put the manuscript on the shelf and don’t send it to the publisher, for the same reason they smoke.
 It’s ALL the same.
 The person does NOT BELIEVE THAT THEY ARE CONTROL and they PROVE IT ALL DAY LONG.
 An endless loop that leads to the bottom of the Canyon, never to return….

-So, if someone wanted to be motivated to make sales calls, there are several sets of images that you need to plug in (probably using covert hypnosis or covert conditioning).
+If someone wanted to “be motivated” to make sales calls, there are several sets of images that you need to plug in (probably using covert hypnosis or covert conditioning).
 I’ll use the selling example specifically.

-- The person getting up out of bed thinking about their long-term goals.
+- The person getting up out of bed thinking about their long-term desired lifestyle outcomes.

 - Going into the shower thinking about their daily outcomes.